hyperledger/iroha-2-docs/src/api/torii-endpoints.md

 #### Pipeline

-Client should send [`BlockSubscriptionRequest`](/api/data-model-schema#blocksubscriptionrequest) to initiate communication after WebSocket handshake.
-Then server sends [`BlockMessage`](/api/data-model-schema#blockmessage).
+The client should send a [`BlockSubscriptionRequest`](/api/data-model-schema#blocksubscriptionrequest) to initiate communication after the WebSocket handshake.
+Then the server sends a [`BlockMessage`](/api/data-model-schema#blockmessage).
-Messages are encoded with [Parity Scale Codec](#parity-scale-codec).
+Messages are encoded with the [Parity Scale Codec](#parity-scale-codec).

 #### Notes

-Via this endpoint client first provides the starting block number (i.e. height) in the subscription request.
-After sending the confirmation message, server starts streaming all the blocks from the given block number up to the current block and continues to stream blocks as they are added to the blockchain.
+Via this endpoint, the client first provides the starting block number (i.e. height) in the subscription request.
+After sending the confirmation message, the server starts streaming all the blocks from the given block number up to the current block and continues to stream blocks as they are added to the blockchain.

 ### Get Configuration